Tatamo/laravel-lemp-env/README.md

 $ vagrant up
 ```

-and you can run docker-compose exec command in VM.
+and you can run `docker-compose exec` command in the VM.
 the project directory is mounted as `/vagrant`.
 ```
 $ vagrant ssh